 BIPOC Solidarity Share – FREE

-If you are self-identified Black, Indigenous, or a Person of Color, your member-ownership is $0 regardless of income.
+If you are self-identified Black, Indigenous, or a Person of Color, you have the option to choose a $0 member-owner share, regardless of income.

 Who owns the Co-op?
 Member-owners like you!

 By becoming a Common Share Food Co-op member-owner you are joining our movement for food justice, an inclusive economy, and a community third space in the Amherst area!